-Roadblocks to Employee Engagement
+Roadblocks to employee engagement

 A passionate, fulfilled, and actively engaged workforce isn’t something that just happens by closing your eyes and clicking your heels together.
-It takes some commitment and strategy from leaders within the organization.
+It takes commitment and strategy from leaders within the organization.

-1. Be Transparent
+1. Be transparent

 “When employees start to feel like a cog in the wheel rather than vital members of a team, motivation can plateau,” shares Sanchez.

-Instead of sitting behind the curtain and wielding power, leaders and managers need to be present and engage with their workers to prove to them that not only does their work matter—but their thoughts, opinions, and suggestions do too.
+Instead of sitting behind the curtain and wielding power, leaders and managers need to be present and engage with their workers to prove to them that not only does their work matter, but their thoughts, opinions, and suggestions do too.

-2. Foster a Collaborative Culture
+2. Foster a collaborative culture

-Collaborative and team-focused are additional adjectives you want your employees to use when describing the culture of your office.
+“Collaborative” and “team-focused” are additional adjectives you want your employees to use when describing the culture of your office.

-“Employees are more likely to be engaged in their work when they feel a sense of loyalty to their team,” Sanchez shares, “Facilitating team-building activities can increase an employee’s stake in the success of the team as a whole.
+“Employees are more likely to be engaged in their work when they feel a sense of loyalty to their team,” Sanchez shares, “Facilitating team building activities can increase an employee’s stake in the success of the team as a whole.
 Building these activities into the employee experience (and budgets) should be a priority for the senior team.”

 TIP: Don’t feel like you have time to plan social gatherings for your team?
 Take a page from the book of companies like Pinterest and form a culture club or committee.
 This employee-led group will be responsible for coordinating the outings for employees.
-It takes that task off your plate, and also gives those group members a chance to bond!
+It takes that task off your plate and also gives those group members a chance to bond.

-3. Set Goals
+3. Set goals

-Setting goals with employees is not only an effective way to take a constant temperature check on their level of engagement, but these objectives can also be extremely motivating for employees.
+Setting goals with employees is not only an effective way to take a temperature check on their level of engagement, but these objectives can also be extremely motivating for employees.
 In fact, studies show that (even with the absence of financial incentives) goal setting can improve employee performance by 12-15%.

-Set measurable and actionable goals with your staff, and then ensure that you’re discussing progress on those goals on a regular basis.
+“Set quarterly measurable and actionable goals,” Shroff explains, “And, then make sure that you’re discussing progress on those goals every week.”